 Tutorial discussion starter

 Sex and Genre

 Romance, erotica and pornography are all genres of media that revolve around sexual desire.
 Can you establish critical boundaries between the three?
 How are they different and where do we draw the line in terms of explicit content?
 Can the power dynamic of sexual relationships in mainstream romance movies ever be more problematic than porn?
-To establish your point, try and identify an example of a mainstream romance where you think this might be the case and construct a rationale for why.
+To establish your point, try and identify an example of a mainstream romance where you think this might be the case and construct a rational for why.

 📌 VERY PINTERESTING